fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 for regression, and how you can implement this using scikit-learn.

-In the AdaBoost classifier that you learned about earlier in this chapter, weights are added to the examples that the classifier predicted in correctly.
+In the AdaBoost classifier that you learned about earlier in this lab, weights are added to the examples that the classifier predicted in correctly.
 In the gradient boosted tree, however, instead of weights, the residual errors are used as labels in each tree in order to make future predictions.
 This concept is illustrated for you in the following